odtu/EE463/Projects/Homework 1/evaluation.md

 - The report has an introduction section that briefly explains the content and the aims of the report
 - The report organized properly with clear sections and subsections
 - All figures and tables have proper captions
+- Figures are given with white background
 - The graphs have proper axes labels and font size of labels is adequate
 - No grammar/spelling errors and very well-written report (hint: use spell-check)
+- Use *Copy Figure* command of MATLAB instead of screenshot
+- No equations or any comments presented as a photo of written copy

-If the report is not qualified well enough, the report will be rejected and students will be asked to resubmit the report in one week.
+If the report is not qualified well enough, the report will be rejected and students will be asked to resubmit the report in three days.
 The second submissions or late submissions will be evaluated over 85 pts.

 ## Technical Level:

 Following grades will be applied for the technical parts:

-- Q1: 15 pts
+- Q1: 30 pts
-	- a) 2 pts
+	- a) 4 pts
-	- b) 3 pts
+	- b) 6 pts
-	- c) 5 pts
+	- c) 10 pts
-	- d) 5 pts
+	- d) 10 pts

-- Q2: 30 pts
+- Q2: 50 pts
-	- a) 3 pts
+	- a) 4 pts
-	- b) 3 pts
+	- b) 4 pts
 	- c) 2 pts
-	- d) 5 pts
+	- d) 8 pts
-	- e) 5 pts
+	- e) 8 pts
-	- f) 6 pts
+	- f) 12 pts
-	- g) 6 pts
+	- g) 12 pts

-- Q3: 35 pts
-	- a) 3 pts
-	- b) 5 pts
-	- c) 5 pts
-	- d) 5 pts
-	- e) 5 pts
-	- f) 7 pts

 - Q4 (Bonus): 1 pts